-- Causes of Holiday Stress
+Signs of Holiday Stress in Pets

 The holidays are a wonderful time to bring friends and family closer, but there’s also a stressful side that can affect every member of your household, even your pets.
 Cats and dogs are acutely aware of our joy and frustration and can, it seems, read our emotions better than our lifelong human friends.
 They too can experience both sides of the holiday coin, enjoying companionship, yet feeling stress and frustration over activities and situations that change their daily routine.